The Exxon and Enbridge Tar Sands Pipeline

 How Could the Exxon/Enbridge Tar Sands Pipeline Impact People and Wildlife?

-Tar sands oil is more corrosive than conventional crude and is particularly dangerous for older pipelines like the Portland-Montreal pipeline, which was constructed during World War II.
+Tar sands oil is more corrosive than conventional crude and is particularly dangerous for older pipelines like the Portland-Montreal pipeline, which was constructed in 1950.
 Tar sands pipelines have been plagued by catastrophic spills, and clean-up has proved difficult.
 This project runs near or over some of New England’s most beautiful waterways, including:

 - Sebago Lake (source of drinking water for Portland, ME)